Bernard Malamud: Biography

 Bernard Malamud was born on April 26, 1914, in Brooklyn, New York, the son of Bertha (née Fidelman) and Max Malamud, Russian Jewish immigrants who owned and operated a succession of grocery stores in the Williamsburg, Borough Park and Flatbush sections of the borough, culminating in the 1924 opening of a German-style delicatessen (specializing in "cheap canned goods, bread, vegetables, some cheese and cooked meats") at 1111 McDonald Avenue on the western fringe of Flatbush.
 (Then known as Gravesend Avenue, the thoroughfare received its current moniker in 1934, while the surrounding community—abutting the elevated BMT Culver Line and characterized as a "very poor" subsection of the neighborhood in a contemporaneous demographic survey of Brooklyn College students—is now considered to be part of the Kensington section.)
 A brother, Eugene, born in 1917, suffered from mental illness, lived a hard and lonely life and died in his fifties.
 Bertha Malamud was "emotionally unstable" and attempted suicide by swallowing disinfectant in 1927; although her elder son discovered her in time, she died in a mental hospital two years later.

 Malamud entered adolescence at the start of the Great Depression, graduating from central Flatbush's storied Erasmus Hall High School in 1932.
 During his youth, he saw many films and enjoyed relating their plots to his school friends.
 He was especially fond of Charlie Chaplin's comedies.
 He received his BA degree from the City College of New York in 1936.
 Thereafter, Malamud worked for a year at $4.50 a day as a student teacher; however, he twice failed an examination that would enable him to become a permanent substitute teacher in the New York City public school system.
-Momentarily funded by a government loan, he completed the coursework for a master's degree in English at Columbia University in 1937-38; although he felt it was "close to a waste of time", he eventually received the degree after submitting a thesis on Thomas Hardy in 1942.
-From 1939-40, he was a temporary substitute teacher at Lafayette High School in the Bath Beach section of Brooklyn.
+Momentarily funded by a government loan, he completed the coursework for a master's degree in English at Columbia University in 1937–38; although he felt it was "close to a waste of time", he eventually received the degree after submitting a thesis on Thomas Hardy in 1942.
+From 1939 to 1940, he was a temporary substitute teacher at Lafayette High School in the Bath Beach section of Brooklyn.
 He was excused from World War II-era military service because he was the sole support of his father, who had remarried to Liza Merov in 1932.
 While working in a temporary capacity for the Bureau of the Census in Washington D.C., he contributed sketches to The Washington Post, marking some of his first published works.
 Returning to New York after the job ended, he taught English at Erasmus Hall (in its adult-oriented evening session) for nine years while focusing on writing during the day.
 Toward the end of this period, he also worked at the similarly oriented Chelsea Vocational High School (where he taught in the day program to supplement his income) and Harlem Evening High School.